-To ensure your entire package is recyclable, make sure you are upfront and clear with all packaging suppliers (labels, containers, caps, lids, etc.) about your goals.
+To ensure your entire package is more sustainable, make sure you are upfront and clear with all packaging suppliers (labels, containers, caps, lids, etc.) about your goals.
 They should be able to make recommendations about how their component could be designed to enhance the recyclability of the packaging system.

 How to get started today

 - Talk to your label converter about material options.
-They’ll recommend the best recyclable label materials for your product container.
+They’ll recommend the best label options for sustainability for your product container.

 - Check out the Association of Plastic Recyclers’ (APR) guide to plastics recyclability.
 If you have a PET container, go ahead and give this label material selection guide from the APR a read as well.

 - Talk to How2Recycle about joining.
 If you’re serious about making your package recyclable, why not pay the nominal joining fee, go through their recyclability assessment and become a member?
 Then you can prominently feature their recycling instructions on your label, gain more trust from consumers and ensure your packages actually get recycled.